WHAT IS LPG FUEL?

 WHICH ARE THE CHARACTERISTICS OF LPG VEHICLES?

 Running your car on LPG gas will not damage your engine in any way.
 In fact LPG gives vehicles excellent performance, as the fuel is a gas.
 Gas mixes better with air than petrol does, therefore the combustion is smoother and cleaner.

 It reduces engine wear and tear, it extends the duration of spark plugs, valves and pistons and it maintains the same engine properties for longer.
-LPG gives better power, flexibility and engine performance!.
-For petrol vehicles, it is pervasively acknowledged that the main polluting elements are carbon oxides, nitrogen oxides.
+LPG gives the same power, flexibility and engine performance!.
+For petrol vehicles, it is well known that the main polluting elements are carbon dioxides, nitrogen oxides.
 LPG’s carbon and nitrogen oxides emissions are much lower than that of the petrol engine.

 HOW IS A LPG VEHICLE REFUELLED AND HOW LONG DOES REFUELING TAKE?

 A LPG vehicle is refueled by hooking up a gas dispenser pistol to the car’s autogas nozzle, situated on the back fender or in the petrol filler, this would be established by the country you live in.
 For some vehicles there may be an extra adapter used to connect to the gas pistol.
 It will take about 6 minutes to fill the average eighty litre tank in a passenger car.

 WHAT KIND OF AUTONOMY DOES THE LPG CONVERTED VEHICLE HAVE?

 Calculations have to be made individually, starting with the tank dimension (capacity is imprinted on each tank).
 For security reasons, standards provide for an 80% filling of tank capacity.

 For example, with a 60 litres tank you can fill to 48 effective LPG litres.
 Assuming one drives an average of 10 km with an LPG litre, autonomy will be at about 480 km.